IsarNejad/IsarNejad.github.io/_pages/about.md

 {: .amaranth-deep-purple}
 ### October 2024 - I attended the [7th AAAI/ACM Conference on AI, Ethics, and Society](https://www.aies-conference.com/2024/) in San Jose, California.

 I presented our work on [Human-Centered AI Applications for Canada’s Immigration Settlement Sector](https://ojs.aaai.org/index.php/AIES/article/view/31701).
-I learned about many fascinating projects taking place at the intersection of AI and social scenes, featured in the conference [Proceedings](https://ojs.aaai.org/index.php/AIES/issue/view/609).
+I also learned about many fascinating projects taking place at the intersection of AI and social scenes, featured in the conference [Proceedings](https://ojs.aaai.org/index.php/AIES/issue/view/609).